 1. The Inside Threat

 One of the primary challenges is that CTI mostly looks for an attack agent on the outside.
-It looks to block an attacker attacking from outside of the organization and prevent them eventually block the source altogether.
+It looks to block an attacker attacking from outside of the organization and prevent them from eventually blocking the source altogether.

 However, many such attacks come from the inside rather than the outside.
 Even if they don’t originate on the inside, they may be aided and abetted by an insider.
 CTI is less likely to be as effective for an inside attack than an outside one.